Battle for the Planet of the Apes: Reception

 Battle for the Planet of the Apes grossed a domestic total of $8.8 million, making it the lowest-grossing film in the series.

 The film received mixed to negative reviews from critics.
 The film holds a 36% "Rotten" rating on the review aggregate website Rotten Tomatoes, based on 28 critical reviews.
 The critical consensus reads: "Bereft of bright ideas and visually shabby, Battle for the Planet of the Apes takes a celebrated franchise and blows it all up -- the maniacs!"
+On Metacritic, the film has an average score of 40 out of 100 based on 5 critics, indicating "mixed or average reviews."
 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, stating, "Battle looks like the last gasp of a dying series, a movie made simply to wring the dollars out of any remaining ape fans."
 Gene Siskel of the Chicago Tribune awarded one star out of four and wrote, "The fifth and last in the successful Apes series is the worst of the lot, a bloody bore."
-Variety noted, "This is the fifth and last feature film of the 'Apes' series, and the fact shows too obviously in the Arthur P. Jacobs production, which is routine programmer material for fast playoff ...
+A.D.
+Murphy of Variety noted, "This is the fifth and last feature film of the 'Apes' series, and the fact shows too obviously in the Arthur P. Jacobs production, which is routine programmer material for fast playoff ...
 J. Lee Thompson's perfunctory direction both reflects and sets the sluggish tone pervading the 86-minute film."
 Vincent Canby of The New York Times opined that director J. Lee Thompson "will not win any awards for 'Battle,' but the film's simplicity defuses criticism.
 The chimpanzee and orangutan make-up remains remarkable, and the lines are occasionally bright and funny.
 There are far worse ways of wasting time."
 Tom Shales of The Washington Post wrote that the film "ends it all with more of a thud than a bang—prolonging the concept but, again, failing to extend the idea."
 Kevin Thomas of the Los Angeles Times wrote in a positive review that although the film "is launched from a more thinly contrived premise than any of its predecessors it becomes just as involving as they were, thanks to the strong appeal of the series' allegorical underpinnings and to the adroit direction of J. Lee Thompson, who stages several spectacular (rather than gory) battle scenes with the same finesse he displays in the film's more intimate moments."
 David McGillivray wrote that "almost every line of the Corringtons' thin script attests the strain of having to find anything new for the apes to say or do."

+John Dooley has remarked that the taboo on "No!" sounds like the N-word taboo, building on the series allegory about racism.